trackirtoopentrack/trackir-to-opentrack/README.txt

 ## Instruction

-1. Installing Profiles for O2
+1. Installing Profiles for Opentrack
 - Download the TTO-EWMA.ini file from the official website or the provided source.
-- Open the O2 program.
+- Open the Opentrack program.
 - Go to the 'Profile' / 'Open configuration directory' section.
 - Place the downloaded TTO-EWMA.ini file in the opened directory.

-2. Installing Profiles for T1
+2. Installing Profiles for TrackIR5
-- Download the profiles for T1: TTO.xml or TTO-BFM.xml.
+- Download the profiles for TrackIR5: TTO.xml or TTO-BFM.xml.
 - On Windows, press the Start menu.
 - Type %appdata%.
 In the Roaming folder, select NaturalPoint / TrackIR5 / Profiles.
 -Move TTO.xml and TTO-BFM.xml to the opened directory.